sogeuni/sogeuni.github.io/content/abs/commands/file-and-archiving-commands.md

 **crypt**

 At one time, this was the standard UNIX file encryption utility. [^5] Politically-motivated government regulations prohibiting the export of encryption software resulted in the disappearance of **crypt** from much of the UNIX world, and it is still missing from most Linux distributions.
-Fortunately, programmers have come up with a number of decent alternatives to it, among them the author's very own [cruft](ftp://metalab.unc.edu/pub/Linux/utils/file/cruft-0.2.tar.gz) (see [[contributed-scripts#^ENCRYPTEDPW|Example A-4]]).
+Fortunately, programmers have come up with a number of decent alternatives to it, among them the author's very own [cruft](ftp://metalab.unc.edu/pub/Linux/utils/file/cruft-0.2.tar.gz) (see [[Example A-4|Example A-4]]).

 **openssl**